Skip to main content

 Click Here for the "The Dangers Of Root Surface Cavities" Info Sheet

 Root surface cavities are the most difficult kind of cavity to treat.
 Once restored, the chances of future problems and re-treats are high.
-So the best thing is to avoid them with proper daily care and remineralizing products (BioRepair Advanced Nighttime and Tooth Putty) especially if there is a lot of recession.
+So the best thing is to avoid them with proper daily care and remineralizing products (BioRepair Advanced Nighttime and Dentite) especially if there is a lot of recession.
 Ozonated water in a WaterPick directed at the cavity is very helpful.
 You can also apply ozone gas directly with the flexible tubing with the bubbler removed.
+Another way to apply ozone is oil pulling with PurO3 oxonated oil.
 And if it does need to be treated, be even more diligent to avoid future problems.

 * Click Here to see the Ozone Info Sheet